expo/expo/docs/versions/unversioned/introduction/faq.md

 Expo is kind of like Rails for React Native.
 Lots of things are set up for you, so it's quicker to get started and on the right path.

 With Expo, you don't need Xcode or Android Studio.
 You just write JavaScript using whatever text editor you are comfortable with (Atom, vim, emacs, Sublime, VS Code, whatever you like).
-You can run XDE (our desktop software) on Mac, Windows, and Linux.
+You can run Expo CLI (our command line tool and web UI) on Mac, Windows, and Linux.

 Here are some of the things Expo gives you out of the box that work right away: